refinedev/refine/documentation/docs/api-references/components/basic-views/create.md

 const Aside: React.FC = () => {
     return (
         <Card title="Post Create Details" extra={<a href="#">More</a>}>
-            <p>Here you can give useful information about post you have created?.</p>
+            <p>Here you can give useful information about post you are creating.</p>
         </Card>
     );
 };